 Of course, water systems that filter or purify your home’s water come at a cost, but most are more affordable to buy and maintain than bottled water.

 🆚 Tap Water vs Bottled Water: Which is Better?

-However, tap water is better from an environmental standpoint and much cheaper than bottled water.
+However, tap water is better from an environmental standpoint and is much cheaper than bottled water.

-Interestingly, in blind taste tests, most people couldn’t taste the difference between tap and bottled water, either – so don’t be so quick to choose bottled water for flavor alone.
+Interestingly, in blind taste tests, most people couldn’t taste the difference between tap and bottled water, either – in one Good Morning America test, New York City’s tap water was rated the best-tasting above various bottled water products – so don’t be so quick to choose bottled water for taste alone.

-In all, I’d say that tap water and bottled water both have their places, but in today’s world, there’s no reason for anyone living in the U.S to feel that bottled water is the only way to access high-quality, clean drinking water.
+👨🔧 Tap water and bottled water both have their places, but in today’s world, there’s no reason to feel that spending hundreds of dollars per year on bottled water is the only way to access high-quality, clean drinking water.

 ❔ Frequently Asked Questions

 Many people think that bottled water is better than tap, but this is actually a myth.
 Some bottled water products are better than tap water because they contain healthier impurities (such as natural mineral water) or they’ve been treated more extensively than tap water in a water treatment plant.
 However, many bottled water products contain just as many trace impurities as tap water.

 Is bottled water more pure than tap water?

 Yes, bottled water is sometimes more pure than tap water because some bottled water manufacturers treat their water with thorough water treatment methods, like reverse osmosis and distillation.
 Plus, some bottled water supplies are naturally filtered (such as water from natural springs) which tends to make them purer than tap water, which predominantly comes from surface water surfaces like streams and lakes.